 Research Interests

-human-robot interaction, human-robot teaming, driver-vehicle interaction, autonomous vehicles, trust, situation awareness, shared mental models
+human-robot interaction, human-robot teaming, driver-vehicle interaction, autonomous vehicles, trust, situation awareness

 This work is detailed in an article published in Scientific Reports.